OWASP/CheatSheetSeries/cheatsheets/Django_Security_Cheat_Sheet.md

   SECRET_KEY = os.environ.get('DJANGO_SECRET_KEY')
   ```

-- Regularly rotate the key, keeping in mind that this action can invalidate sessions, password reset tokens, etc. Rotate the key immediatley it if it ever gets exposed.
+- Regularly rotate the key, keeping in mind that this action can invalidate sessions, password reset tokens, etc. Rotate the key immediately it if it ever gets exposed.

 ## Headers